NextCenturyCorporation/dig/README.md

 The `package.sh` script creates `dig_deploy.sh`.
 Running `dig_deploy.sh` will extract the dig application and download docker-compose into a directory called `dig/`.
 Inside the `dig/` directory is `run.sh` which can be used to run the dig application as a daemon.

-All configuration for dig is done by modifying the docker-compose.yml file in the `dig/` directory.
+All deployment configuration for dig is done by modifying the docker-compose.yml file in the `dig/` directory.

-Configuration:
-- The application is currently configured to use an internal ElasticSearch service.
-To change this configuration, modify **euiHost** variable in `client/app/app.js`.
-- Depending on version (>= 1.4.x), it may be necessary to add add **http.cors.enabled : true** to elasticsearch.yml in the config directory of ElasticSearch